wix-incubator/headless-components/docs/api/CMS_COLLECTION_ITEM_INTERFACE.md

 ```

 **Important**
-The implentation of these buttons should be done by rendering Cart.Actions.AddToCart and Cart.Actions.BuyNow which are ecommerce headless components.
+The implementation of these buttons should be done by rendering Cart.Actions.AddToCart and Cart.Actions.BuyNow which are ecommerce headless components.

 - `disabled` - can't perform action. i.e. - add to cart (missing values, out of stock, etc)
 - `data-in-progress` - the action is in progress. i.e. - add to cart (loading, etc)